Moravian Instruments Cx series of CMOS astronomical cameras are

 necessity to guide at last during one exposure, inter-image

-guiding using the main camera only is available.
+guiding using the main camera only is also available.

 SIPS controlling whole observatory (shown in optional